©Photo by Judy Wickwire

 Little Library

 AWG sponsored the creation of a mini-library to support the Alpine County Library and Friends of the Library.
-Last year’s AmeriCorps member, Aly Cheney, built the watershed-themed library from scratch.
-You can find it in front of our office in Woodfords for the winter and along the trail at the Turtle Rock Campground in the summer.
-We are very excited about this project and hope to collect books about water, the outdoors, and other ecological topics.
+Our 2016-2017 AmeriCorps Member Aly Cheney, built the watershed-themed library.
+You can find it in front of our office in Woodfords.
+We are very excited about this project, and hope to collect books about water, the outdoors, and other ecological topics.
 If you have a favorite book, please consider donating it or adding it to our wish list.
-We also have some recommendations on our Amazon Wish List.
-Contact us with a book recommendation or for more information at or (530) 694-2327.
+Contact us with a book recommendation or for more information at alpinewatershed@gmail.com or (530) 694-2327.
 Thank you!

 AWG Support for Diamond Valley Advanced Learner Program

-Our AmeriCorps member, Julia Keane, has just finished the first year of working with Principal Dr. Scott Smith at Diamond Valley School in forging a new relationship between Alpine Watershed Group and the Advanced Learner Program.
-This year, Julia presented watershed topics through hands-on activities, field trips, and educational presentations to the after school program once a month.
+Our 2017-2018 AmeriCorps Member Julia Keane worked with Principal Dr. Scott Smith at Diamond Valley School to forge a new relationship between Alpine Watershed Group and the Advanced Learner Program.
+Julia presented watershed topics through hands-on activities, field trips, and educational presentations to the after school program once a month.
 Students learned about the positive impact watershed stewardship has on the community.
-Please contact Dr. Smith at if you are a part of the community and want your student to be involved next year!

 Bioassessment Stream Summary